vinay-pad/vinay-pad.github.io/_posts/2020-05-23-20-minute-meetings.markdown

 ### Conclusion

 There may not be a silver bullet that will give you back time or free up your day, and the above solutions are not the only answers to this problem.
 Eventually, I think it comes down to two approaches.
 One is to plan your day around your meetings, and the other is to plan your meetings around your day.
 I encourage the latter approach to ensure that you aren’t controlled by your calendars.

+**Disclaimer**: I have only implemented some of the above strategies and others are more recent thoughts.
+I fully intend to implement these at my next engineering manager gig starting June and hope to write about the results.

+**Thanks** to [Shweta Kumar](https://twitter.com/shwetarkumar) for reading drafts of this and for the edits.